sysr-q/flask-themes2/docs/index.rst

     ``html5`` to be safe.
 HTML5 is used by the majority of Flask users, so it's best to use it.)

+``version``
+    This is simply to make it easier to distinguish between what version of your theme people are using.
+It's up to the theme/layout to decide whether or not to show this, though.

 ``options``
     If this is given, it should be a dictionary (object in JSON parlance) containing application-specific options.
 You will need to check the